bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is a programming interface for HTML and XML documents.
+It represents the document as nodes and obects so that programs can change the document structure, style and content.

 2. What is an event?

+Events are actions or occurences that happen in the system you are programming

 3. What is an event listener?

+An event listener is a procedure or function that waits for an event to occur,. such as keydown or mouseclicked, and is prgrammed to react to an input or signal by calling the event's handler.

 4. Why would we convert a NodeList into an Array?

+if we wanted to use methods like .map or .foreach or we wanted to use them as DOM elements.

 5. What is a component?

+Components are a reusuable pieces of code that allow you to create reusable custom elements.
+Made up of HTML, CSS, or JavaScript and brought together for reuse in a website or application.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE